Good to know

 Team classification

 A team consists of at least three riders.
-There is no gender separation, so women and men can ride in one team.
-There are no limits to the size of the teams.
-The three fastest riders of each team of the category combination La Cuorta + La Svizra will be evaluated.
-Each rider will also be listed and scored in the individual ranking.
+There is no gender separation, so women and men can ride together in the same team.
+There is no upper limit on team size.
+The three fastest riders from each team in the La Cuorta + La Svizra combined category will be ranked.
+All riders will also be listed and ranked in the individual classification.

-The award ceremony (La Cuorta) will take place on Saturday at about 11:00 am in the finish area in Zernez.
+The prize-giving ceremony for La Cuorta will take place on Saturday at approximately 1.00 pm in the finish area in Zernez.

-The award ceremony (La Svizra, combination La Cuorta + La Svizra, team classification, Bergkönig/-in) will take place on Sunday at approx. 13:30 in the finish area in Zernez.
+The prize-giving ceremony for La Svizra, the La Cuorta + La Svizra combination, the team classification and the King or Queen of the Mountains will take place on Sunday at approximately 1.30 pm in the finish area in Zernez.

 7. Start numbers